 That doesn’t mean resistance machines don’t have a place in your routine.
 They’re a valuable add on that can help you top up your efforts in certain places after your compound exercises are done.

-For example, if you’re looking to stimulate growth in your shoulders in particular, hopping on the shoulder press can help you do that.
+For example, if you’re looking to stimulate growth specifically in your shoulders, hopping on the shoulder press can help you do that.
 If you feel like you’ve not worked your hamstrings enough, get onto that leg press.
 The machines offer more isolated exercises that can help you iron out any imbalances and pay particular attention to individual muscle groups.
-You’ll also be able to lift more, because you won’t be inhibited by supporting muscle groups that can’t quite handle the load.
+You’ll also be able to lift more, because you won’t be inhibited by supporting muscle groups that can’t handle the load.

 What about exercises that can’t be done with free weights?

-There are some exercises that don’t have an exact free weight alternative.
-The leg extension, hip adduction, and leg curl for example would be pretty difficult to replicate with dumbbells.
+S exercises don’t have an exact free weight alternative.
+For example, the leg extension, hip adduction, and leg curl would be pretty difficult to replicate with dumbbells.

 These machines are great at targeting the muscle group they set out to.
 The leg extension looks to target the quads.
 The hip adduction the hip adductors.
 And the leg curl the hamstrings.